rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

 \

 2. Data from an exercise presented at a `2016 Canadian bioinformatics workshop <http://bioinformatics-ca.github.io/bioinformatics_for_cancer_genomics_2016/>`_ are in `Module3.tar.gz <https://drive.google.com/open?id=1KZGdzI50VadXdbnhC3BznAuek3eiXEJx>`_.
+You can directly download the module archive with the following command.

+:code:`wget -O Module3.tar.gz https://velocity.ncsu.edu/dl/tbjlRdy/367811`

 \